 What is DermalAbyss?

-DermalAbyss is a proof-of-concept study.
+DermalAbyss was a proof-of-concept study.
 Traditional tattoo inks are replaced with biosensors whose colors or fluorescent intensity change in response to variations in the concentrations of biomarkers in interstitial fluid.
 Biosensors are injected within the skin to explore the possibilities of tattoo-based skin interfaces and medical diagnostics.

 Our Current Proof-of-Concept